CityPulse/CityPulse-3D-Map/README.md

-#3DMap smart City Data Visualisation
+#3DMap Smart City Data Visualisation

 This application uses data from CityPulse components and is developed with the core goal to provide a 3D visualisation and experience to the users.
 By using it the users can “fly” around this 3D model of a city and visualise the effect of real-time data in the model.